tchapgouv/matrix-rageshake-crisp/README.md

 This script searches for conversations on the Crisp API that have the RAGESHAKE_EMAIL as a participant.
 It replaces this email by the "email :" field found in the rageshake description.

+It interacts with crisp by a Plugin published here : https://marketplace.crisp.chat/plugins/ If dev tokens reach max quota (429 Client Error: Too Many Requests), they can be reset here : https://marketplace.crisp.chat/plugins/plugin/50c492e5-7175-45d0-a449-913aa8bc6cfd/tokens/

 ## Setup

 The following environment variables must be set before running the script: